ilikeshinythings-spokenword/ilikeshinythings-spokenword.github.io/formybestfriend/index.md

 ### For my best friend

 I have never reflected about myself before\
-Didn't think once about what others saw\
+Didn't think once what others saw\
-Didn't think once that I am adored\
+Didn't think once that I'm adored\
 What keeps me present are my flaws

 Don't want to look back to relive memories\